Rye Whole Wheat Sourdough Bread

 - 1 cup Whole Wheat Flour

 - Combine the yeast, milk, sourdough starter, sugar, salt, cardamom, seeds, and oil.
 Let stand for 10 minutes to soften yeast.
 Stir in the rye flour and the whole-wheat flour, and beat until the batter is smooth.
-Beat on speed 4 for 5 minutes.
+Beat with a mixer on medium - low speed for 5 minutes.

-- Change to the dough hook.
+- Change to the dough hook if you have one.
+Otherwise, do the rest by hand.
 Add the unbleached all-purpose flour, a cup at a time, stirring well after each addition.
-When the dough comes together around the dough hook, let the machine knead it for another 5 minutes, adding flour as needed to keep the dough together.
+Depending on humidity and various conditions in your kitchen, you may need a little more flour than is called for.
+When the dough comes together around the dough hook with none sticking to the bowl, let the machine knead it for another 5 minutes, adding flour as needed to keep the dough together.
 Then turn dough out onto a lightly floured counter.
+When doing this by hand, once it gets too stiff to stir, turn out onto your counter and knead the last cup or so of flour in by hand.

-- Knead the dough for 10 minutes, and add just as much flour as you need to keep the dough from sticking to the counter.
-The dough can be a little tacky, but not sticky.
+- Knead the dough for 10 minutes, adding just as much flour as you need to keep the dough from sticking to the counter.
+The dough can be a little tacky - more so than white bread dough, but shouldn't be sticky.

 - Place the dough in a greased bowl in a warm place.
 Cover with a damp towel or plastic wrap and let rise until it has doubled in bulk, about 1 1/2 to 2 hours.

-- Gently deflate the dough and place it on a lightly floured counter.
+- Gently deflate the dough and place it on a lightly floured or oiled counter.

-- Shape as desired; you can make one huge loaf, two long loaves on a cookie sheet, or three normal loaves.
+- Shape as desired; you can make two long loaves on a cookie sheet, or three normal loaves in loaf pans.
 Grease the pan(s) and dust with cornmeal.
-Make a few deep slashes diagonally across the tops of the loaves.
-Brush top of loaves with milk and sprinkle with your choice of cornmeal, sesame seeds, &/or poppy seeds.
+Make a few deep slashes diagonally across the tops of the loaves if you like.

-- Cover the loaves and let them rise for about 45 to 60 minutes, or until they're puffy.
+- Cover the loaves and let them rise for about 45 to 60 minutes, or until they've almost doubled in bulk.

 - Preheat the oven to 400°F.